etsaone/etsa/Constitution.md

 ### Clause 2

 All men are created equal.
-Congress or any government body shall pass no law that discriminates based on gender, religion, caste, race or ethnicity of its members.
+Congress or any government body shall pass no law that discriminates based on gender, sexuality, religion, caste, race or ethnicity of its members.

 ## Amendment III